-My favorite art supply store was the dollar store when I was on a budget.
+My favorite place to shop for art supplies was the dollar store when I leading teen art groups.
 I was always looking for surprising objects to incorporate into artwork.
-I often assembled piles of random items such as pipe cleaners, wood shapes, small toys, fabric scraps, yarn, buttons, screws, nuts, and bolts etc. I would ask teens to make an assemblage using the items in front of them.
-This kind of art exercise resembles childhood play and can keep participants absorbed and creating spontaneously for a long periods of time.
+I assembled piles of random items such as pipe cleaners, wood shapes, small toys, fabric scraps, yarn, buttons, screws, nuts, and bolts etc. I would ask teens to make an assemblage using the items in front of them.
+These kinds of art exercises resemble childhood play and can keep participants absorbed in creating for a long periods of time.

 8. Drip Painting

 9. Toilet Paper Sculpture

 One teen told me that when he was in solitary confinement he got in trouble for making sculptures out of toilet paper, coffee-mate, and water.
-I thought it was a brilliant idea!
+I thought, "What a brilliant idea!"
 The next group session I provided each teen with a roll of toilet paper, and a dish of flour and water.

 Offering structural items to hold up the sculpture is helpful, such as coat hangers, pipe cleaners or popsicle sticks.